nullscreen/yt/README.md

 export YT_API_KEY="123456789012345678901234567890"
 ```

-is equivalent to configuration your app with the initializer:
+is equivalent to configuring your app with the initializer:

 ```ruby
 Yt.configure do |config|